Systems Architect | Author | Steward of the Middle Way

 It is stewardship of what we have been given—time, talent, resources, institutions, and one another.

-The future will belong to women and men who understand that authority begins within —
+The future will belong to women and men who understand that strength and humility are not opposites—and that service remains the highest expression of leadership.

 This is the work of self-governance.